nathan-a-macleod/mesh-composer/README.md

 ----OrbitControls.js -> The OrbitControls library allowing the user to easily orbit and move around the scene.

+----SubdivisionModifier.js -> The SubdivisionModifier library allowing the user to subdivide some geometry.

 ----three.js -> The THREE.js library file.